 - SAPAA was formed to support stewards chiefly because the latter’s priority of maintaining ecological integrity was often at odds with the GoA “multi-use” policy on public lands.

-- Industrial dispositions were continued in some protected areas, and others were threatened by adjacent development, which stewards opposed.
+- Industrial dispositions were continued in some protected areas, and others were threatened by adjacent development.

 - Ironically, what was initially established as a support and advocacy organization for the GoA’s volunteer stewards is now starting to assume the functions of the Volunteer Steward Program!

-- In 2023, SAPAA initiated its own site inspection process and issued the first Annual Report based on these inspections to the Ministers of Environment and Protected Areas and Forestry and Parks (see: 2023 and Q1-2024 Site Inspection Report).
+- In 2023, SAPAA initiated its own site inspection process and issued the first Annual Report based on these inspections to the Ministers of Environment and Protected Areas and Forestry and Parks (see: Site Inspections).

-- In both 2023 and 2024 site inspection reports were proof-of-concept; 2025 is anticipated to be another proof-of-Concept year although with incrementally better tools and processes .
+- In both 2023 and 2024 site inspection reports were proof-of-concept; 2025 was full production year although using manual processes.

 Stewardship and Next Steps

-- SAPAA is striving to maintain a cordial relationship with the GoA Natural Areas team and Ministry officials, with emails and virtual meetings.
+- SAPAA maintains cordial relationship with the GoA Natural Areas team and Ministry officials, with emails and virtual meetings.

-- SAPAA recognizes the challenge the GoA has with direct-to-Crown volunteers, particularly those going into wilderness areas where phone communication may not be possible.
+- SAPAA recognizes the challenge the GoA has with direct-to-Crown volunteers, particularly those going into wilderness areas where phone communication is poor.

 - SAPAA also respectfully suggests that the Province is ill-equipped to run a volunteer program; there are too many Ministry re-organizations, budget re-prioritizations, and public policy changes.